ckyf1134/WciProject/README.md

 # WciProject

-Wci is a concise interpreted language based on C and Python.
+Wci is a concise interpreted language like Python based on C.But it is faster,simpler,stronger.

 2022.9.22 WciProject Start.